Event Planning Checklist

 Four Weeks Before the Event- Event/Program Registration

 - Visit the www.usm.edu/student-activities to submit Event Form.
-(Located under “Forms”).
+(Located under “Forms & Policies”).
 You will be contacted by Student Activities to attend a pre-event meeting.
 This meeting helps ensure you have all the information you need to plan a successful event and follow University policies.

 - Reserve the space for your event by completing the appropriate form or contacting Student Activities for assistance.